 China's agriculture ministry said the country's pig stock breed is declining at the fastest pace in a decade and hog prices are expected to hit a new record high in the fourth quarter of this year as the country struggles to contain the spread of the deadly African swine fever.

-Pig stock breed and the breeding herd declined by 1.2 per cent and 2.3 per cent month-on-month in March, respectively, said the Ministry of Agriculture and Rural Affairs at a news briefing on Tuesday.
-It said the figures last month were 18.8 per . . .
+Pig stock breed and the breeding herd declined by 1.2 per cent and 2.3 per cent month-on-month in March, respectively, said the Ministry of . . .

 Already have an account?
 Sign In